operand/agency/README.md

 # `everything`

-A fast and minimal foundation for building "multi-operator" systems in python.
+A fast and minimal foundation for combining human, AI, and other computing systems, in python

-## What is a "multi-operator" system?

-It's the best term I can come up with to say:

-> A system where human, AI, and other computing systems may interact with each other via a common messaging protocol.

 ## How does `everything` work?